arjunmakesthings/itp-blog/content/intro-to-computational-media/icm_experiments_week-4.md

 */

 ```

+i'd also spent some time explaining speed to [[people/aram|aram]] this week, and used that understanding to explore a little bit of speed too (i tried making it dynamic (according to the distance), but left it constant towards the end).

 ---
 # process + thinking:
 initially, i wanted to make an explainer for a for() loop, inspired by ben fry's [deprocess](https://www.benfry.com/deprocess/). i worked on it a little bit too, but it felt like i would use some of the same things i have in the past, and not learn anything new.